matsuand/docs.docker.jp/app/working-with-app.md

 1. Populate the project
 1. Validate the app
 1. Deploy the app
-1. Push the app to Docker Hub or Docker Trusted Registry
+1. Push the app to Docker Hub
 1. Install the app directly from Docker Hub
 {% endcomment %}
 1. Prerequisites